 Here we’ll go through using Dropbox as a backup solution and how to use Symbolic Links to automatically Sync files with it.

 What is Dropbox and where do I get it?

 To download Dropbox and create a free account visit their website.
-Once you have it installed and logged in you’ll notice you have a new icon on your desktop similar to the one shown here.
+Once you have it installed and logged in you’ll notice you have a new icon on your desktop.
 If you double click on that it’ll open up just like a normal folder.
 This is your portal into your Dropbox account!
 Files put in here will automatically sync with your Dropbox profile.

 So already you could just manually backup the files you want by dragging them in here.
 Which is all great and such, if you remember to do it.
 You could work straight from this directory, but for me I would rather keep my files where I want, physically on my hard drive; this is where the Symbolic Links come in!